 - Eligible non-citizens may be required to provide proof of permanent residency for federal aid.
 (Alien Registration Cards I-94, I-155, I-688 or U.S. Immigration and Naturalization letter granting asylum, etc.).
 International/Foreign Students (I-20 Visa holders) are not eligible for financial aid.
 For further information regarding other eligible immigration status, please contact your Financial Aid Office.

 - AB540 students may now apply for and receive certain state aid such as the BOG Fee Waiver and Cal Grant along with certain scholarships.
-For more information, see the AB540 link on the right side of this webpage.
+For more information, click this link, AB540.

 - If you are a male, your Selective Service registration must be confirmed by the Selective Service agency, or you will be required to present a letter from Selective Service indicating that you have registered with the Selective Service System, or that you are not required to register.
 To register for Selective Service, check your registration status or request a Status Information Letter because you didn’t register between the ages 18-25, go to www.sss.gov.